There are many different opinions so consider the following:

 Other restaurants not operated by Snow King but within the resort area include:

 Your instructor will be happy to walk you through your options.
 And you’re welcome to invite your instructor to lunch or send them on their way with an arranged post-lunch meeting time & place.

 For ski lessons, students must be 4 years old or older on the day in which the lesson occurs.
 For snowboard lessons, students must be 6 years old or older on the day in which the lesson occurs.
 Additionally, all students must be potty-trained.

-Please understand that instructors are not trained to accommodate students younger than 4 years old, our facilities lack ‘daycare’ like amenities/licensing and the lesson success rate (for students below this threshold) drops dramatically.
+Please understand that instructors are not trained to accommodate students younger than 4 years old.
+Our facilities lack ‘daycare’ amenities/licensing and the lesson success rate (for students below this threshold) drops dramatically.